drachenpapa/pexi/.github/ISSUE_TEMPLATE/02-feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when I can't track my long-term savings goals effectively.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A feature to create and track personal financial goals, with insights on how to achieve them based on historical spending and income patterns.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.